viniciusdeoliveira99/App-For-Android/README.md

-# Project only for study Java on Android
+# Project only for studying Java on Android